sevagh/xumx_slicq_extra/sliceq22-ideas/README.md

 ### Misc

+Improvements:
+* Use regular SDR in X-UMX time-domain loss.
 From Rachel Bittner's keynote (MDX21/ISMIR 2021 Session B keynote), it seems that SI-SDR might not be ideal for music demixing applications; maybe using that as my loss function wasn't the best idea.
+* Use Danna-Sep's idea of complex STFT in frequency-domain loss of X-UMX